 “As I started to look for available Frontend vacancies on DOU, I stumbled across one that caught my attention – not the job description itself, but the way it was phrased: “Don’t be afraid to write shitty code – once you learn to write good code, we’ll sit down with you and laugh together about your first attempts.”

 This vacancy created an emotional connection and that intrigued me.
 I decided that it’s worth a try and sent my CV.
 In reply, I got a simple test task – write a calendar app – and a good luck wish.

 I got very excited about that task and really wanted to do it well.
-I never did anything interactive before, so this project was a personal challenge and experience for myself.
+I never did anything interactive before, so this project was a personal challenge and experience for me.
 This also was an introduction to Redux and React.
 I was working on this project for a week and since I was in the process of leaving McD’s work at the time already, I could devote all my free time to this calendar.
 I even gave up seeing my friends that week.
 My friends didn’t appreciate my inspiration, but I didn’t really care at that point.
 I wanted to create this little project even just for myself.
-I remember it even now - the deadline was on Monday and I was sure this time: I will get this job because I liked what I have developed myself.
+I remember it even now – the deadline was on Monday and I was sure this time: I will get this job because I liked what I have developed myself.

 And I was right!
 I got the invitation to come to the office for a job interview.

 I immediately appreciated the approaches of HUSPI – no excessive bureaucracy or unnecessary rules – and I still remember that interview warmly.
 According to my own assessment, I passed the interview by about 70-80%.
 I had six questions and one of them was to write a simple code and another a question about the test task.
 And to my excitement, my future team lead praised my code for correct structuring.

 Another week later I received a letter that HUSPI wanted me to become a part of their team and my dream came true!